 Project at a glance

-The INDIMO project aims to break the barriers that people face in accessing digitally interconnected transport systems!
+The INDIMO project main ambition was to break the barriers that people face in accessing digitally interconnected transport systems!

 The INDIMO project will run for three years, from January 2020 until December 2022.